berkeleygamelab/PictureYourself/README.md

 - Open terminal and navigate to the PictureYourself root folder
 - Run: 'bundle install'
 - When gems are all installed, run: 'shotgun picture_yourself.rb'
+- Open localhost: <port number given in terminal> in your browser

 ### To contribute to this app:

 - Create a branch with 'git checkout -b <name of branch>'
-- Then submit a pull request with 'git push origin <name of branch>'
+- Submit a pull request with 'git push origin <name of branch>'
 - Have another team member review your code before either of you merge with the master branch

 ### Troubleshooting: